GSA/digitalgov.gov/content/posts/2015/12/2015-12-29-trends-on-tuesday-providing-anytime-anywhere-government-through-mobile-app-competitions.md

 topics:
   - challenges
   - mobile
-  - Monthly Theme
+  - monthly-theme
-  - apps challenges
+  - apps-challenges
-  - challenges and prize competitions
+  - challenges-and-prize-competitions
   - data
-  - EPA
+  - epa
   - mobile-apps
   - National Institute of Standards and Technology
   - National Institute on Drug Abuse
   - NIST
   - trends-on-tuesday
-  - US Environmental Protection Agency
+  - us-environmental-protection-agency
 ---

 Agencies have used an [open data competition approach]({{< link "2015-08-13-nist-hosts-reference-data-challenge-to-create-mobile-apps.md" >}}) in their quest to provide [anytime, anywhere government]({{< link "2015-10-07-is-your-agency-winning-its-mobile-moments.md" >}}).
 For example, in 2011, the Environmental Protection Agency (EPA) conducted the [Apps for the Environment challenge](http://developer.epa.gov/apps-for-the-environment-lessons-learned/) and has a [hub for apps created](http://developer.epa.gov/category/apps/) using EPA data. {{< legacy-img src="2014/09/600-x-400-Businessman-Fighting-Bplanet-iStock-Thinkstock-181596463.jpg" alt="Fighting businessmen" caption="" >}}